Cezar66614/Cezar66614/README.md

 If you have any suggestions for any of my projects please leave me a message.
 If I like it we could get in contact and make it a reality.

-PS: I absolutely HATE JavaScript and C#(also most things Microsoft).\n
+PS: I absolutely HATE JavaScript and C#(also most things Microsoft)

 PS: I LOVE efficiency and security(I don't need a helping hand managing memory) so I preffer C over C++